-Our investigator didn't think that Mr M was aware, or should reasonably have become aware, that he could complain before caselaw made it clear in late 2018 that SIPP providers could be responsible for customers' losses.
-Mr M made enquiries of his representative in late 2019.
-He then brought his complaint to Options in September 2020 once he'd been advised by his representative that Options had likely done something wrong.
-Our investigator didn't agree that Mr M's acknowledgement of the rights he was giving up meant that he knew he could complain back in 2012.
-So, they thought that the complaint had been brought within three years of when Mr M knew, or should reasonably have known, he had cause for complaint against Options.
+Our investigator didn't think that Mr C was aware, or should reasonably have become aware, that he could complain before caselaw made it clear in late 2018 that SIPP providers could be responsible for customers' losses.
+They didn't agree that Mr C's acknowledgement of the rights he was giving up meant that he knew he could complain back in 2012.
+Mr C made enquiries with his previous representative in July 2020 after having seen an advert which alerted him to a possible claim.
+He brought his complaint to Options in October 2020 once he'd been advised by his representative that Options had likely done something wrong.
+So, our investigator considered that the complaint had been brought within three years of when Mr C knew, or should reasonably have known, he had cause for complaint against Options.
 So, it was in time.

-The investigator also considered the merits of Mr M's complaint and thought that the due diligence that Options undertook on Caledonian was deficient.
-If Options had carried out its obligations properly, it would have recognised that Caledonian was likely to be providing unsuitable advice to Mr M, contrary to regulation.
+The investigator also considered the merits of Mr C's complaint and thought that the due diligence that Options undertook on Caledonian was deficient.
+If Options had carried out its obligations properly, it would have recognised that Caledonian was likely to be providing unsuitable advice to Mr C, contrary to regulation.
 It should also have seen that there was a significant risk of consumer detriment in accepting instructions from Caledonian - and hence it shouldn't have accepted any business from it.

-So, they recommended that Mr M's complaint be upheld, setting out how Options should calculate Mr M's losses.
+So, they recommended that Mr C's complaint be upheld, setting out how Options should calculate Mr C's losses.
 They also recommended he should be paid £500 in recognition of the distress he was caused by Options' actions in allowing this transfer to be made to its SIPP.

-Mr M's representative accepted the opinion but Options didn't respond.
-So, the matter has come to me for a decision.
+Mr C's representative accepted the opinion but Options didn't respond.
+So, the matter came to me for a decision.